 About Derek Hills

 DEREK HILLS is a storyteller and playwright from Washington, DC.
 He’s notched over 100 performances on several DC-area stages, including Story District, The Moth, and Better Said Than Done.
 He’s also appeared in e-Geaux (beta) and Apocalypse Picnic at the Capital Fringe Festival, and debuted his full-length comedy, Prison Break, Incorporated, in 2016.
-He contributes occasional freelance arts criticism and essays to the Washington City Paper and Washington Post and is now working on a new play called Shopworn, which will premiere in 2018.
+He contributes occasional freelance arts criticism and essays to the Washington City Paper and Washington Post.
+His new play, Shopworn, premieres July 17, 2018 at the Capital Fringe Festival..

 Prison Break, Incorporated premiered at the 2016 Capital Fringe Festival.